LaikaStudios/BxDFs/doc/README.md

 However, comparisons with [Prater Fuzz](#prater-fuzz) showed this response function to be inferior in both appearance and range of control.
 Also, it only produces forward scattering, so it is useful primarily as a "rim" backlighting effect.

-Its implementation uses uniform sample generation, which is entirely adequate for making visual quality and usability assessments.
+Its implementation uses a modified uniform sample distribution, which gives more importance to samples near the horizon, and fewer at the zenith.

 Other papers from this time period that addressed this response type are *Predicting Reflectance Functions from Complex Surfaces* [<sup>6</sup>](#references) and *A Microfacet-Based BRDF Generator* [<sup>7</sup>](#references).
 However, the former was not a practical method for production use,